RCGAProds/RCGAProds.github.io/README.md

 # Welcome to My Portfolio!

 Hello!
-I'm **Carlos**, a passionate **Junior Cybersecurity Analyst** focused on monitoring and all things related to it.
+I'm **Carlos**, a passionate **Cybersecurity Analyst** focused on monitoring and all things related to it.
 This repository hosts my web curriculum, where I share my experience, skills, and projects in the field.

 ## 🔗 Visit My Website